 The LIFT Orlando Impact Investment Fund aims to be a catalyst for socio-economic benefit with the potential for modest financial gain.
 The impact fund has allowed them to raise almost $10 million of private capital to accelerate projects in healthcare, education, and job creation.

 The fund provides a two-fold benefit to its investors.
 Investment not only funnels capital into neighborhood revitalization with clearly defined performance metrics, it also offers an estimated two percent preferred return on investment and a planned return of capital.
-Someone with a donor-advised fund could make an impact investment and later “recycle” the money for another cause later.
+Someone with a donor-advised fund could make an impact investment and assuming the expected return is realized, later “recycle” the money for another charitable cause.

 Many strategic thinkers have been involved in Lift’s planning, and it’s all flowed together, not effortlessly, but cohesively.
 Many individual goals are working together to build a strong and flourishing community.